5 Rhode Island State-Funded Rehab Centers

 • mental health psychiatric rehabilitation residences (MHPRR)

-• intensive outpatient treatment programs
+• intensive outpatient treatment and other forms of outpatient rehab

-• community mental health center services
+• community mental health support services

 • home-based treatment services (HBTS)

-FAQs For State-Funded Rehab Programs In Rhode Island
+FAQs For State-Funded Rehab Programs

-Find more information on state-funded rehab programs in Rhode Island.
+Find more information on state-funded rehab programs.

-✔️ If you can’t get into a Rhode Island state-funded program, you can explore other free rehab centers, those which offer a sliding fee scale, and other affordable options.
+If you can’t get into a Rhode Island state-funded program, you can explore other free rehab centers, those which offer a sliding fee scale, and other affordable options.

 Learn more about free Rhode Island rehab programs.